This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Corporate taxes

-The corporate income tax rate in Saudi Arabia is a levy imposed on companies, calculated based on their net income generated during a typical business year while carrying out their operations.
+The corporate income tax rate in Saudi Arabia is a levy imposed on companies.
+It is calculated based on the net income generated during a typical business year while carrying out its operations.
 The corporate tax rate in Saudi Arabia stands at 20 percent.

 Special Economic Zones